ArrowElectronics/aws-iot-dragonpulse-js/admin/foundation.md

 $ node lib/foundation.js create
 ```

-# Remove Foundational Elements
+# Remove IAM and IoT Elements

-The DragonPulse configuration may be
-removed by issuing the following commands
+The DragonPulse configuration may be removed by issuing the following commands

 ```sh
 $ cd admin